h-a-n-n-e-s/vzense-rust/README.md

 The [basic](examples/basic.rs) example covers all the functionality provided by the library and can be run with `cargo run --example basic`.
 To stream with maximum frame rate add `--release`.
 The [`show-image`](https://docs.rs/show-image/latest/show_image) crate is necessary to display the data.

-If an executable is used on a machine it was not built on, make sure it can find the shared libraries stored in `./vzense-lib/`.
+If an executable is used on a machine it was not built on, make sure it can find the shared libraries in `vzense-lib/`.

 ## Contributing